debruijn/debruijn.github.io/content/blog/rust_python_01.md

     println!("Result in Rust after {:?} is: {}.", after - before, res)
     }
 ```
-On my PC this prints:
+On my PC executing this with `cargo run` results in the output:
 ```
 Result in Rust after 650.475884ms is: 102334155.
 ```
 Two important observations:
 1. Happy to see the answer is the same!
 Otherwise we'd have a problem..
 2. Also, happy to see that Rust is much faster!
-Otherwise, we'd be doing this for naught.
+Otherwise, we'd be doing this without gain.

 ### Rust adjustments for use in Python
 To convert the above to something that can be used in Python, some things have to be changed:
-- Move the `fibo` function above to `lib.rs`
+- Move the `fibo` function above to `lib.rs` in the `src/` folder
-- In `main.rs`, add `use rust_in_python::fibo;` to the top
+- In `main.rs`, add `use fibo_rust::fibo;` to the top
 - In `lib.rs`, adjust `fibo` to be a pyfunction (see below)
 - Also add `fiborust` as a pymodule (also see below)
 - Update the `Cargo.toml` to make use of pyo3 (see even further below)